mattiapomelli/ethrome/README.md

 ## AlphaCast
-The easiest way to share and monetize your content for your existing network.
+The easiest way to share and monetize your content to your existing network.
 Alpha or otherwise ;)

 -----
 AlphaCast is a **private, censorship resistant Farcaster client** that allows creators to **monetize their content** for their existing Farcaster network.